-The authors independently searched an electronic database (PubMed™) using MeSH identifiers with the following terms: “blood glucose” and “intensive care unit” to identify articles up to the December 2018 relevant to glycemic care in the ICU.
+The authors independently searched an electronic database (PubMed™) using MeSH identifiers with the terms “blood glucose” and “intensive care unit” to identify articles published up to December 2018 with relevancy to glycemic care in the ICU.
 This search yielded 309 articles.
-Of them, after independent manual review, 160 potential articles were identified and reviewed.
+Of those articles, after independent manual review, 160 potential articles were identified and reviewed.
 As the topic of this search was narrowed to the care of the critically ill patients, only 49 articles were included in this review.
-Abstract only, posters, duplicate information, comments and conference papers were excluded.
-All data acquired was later discussed between the authors and any disagreements were resolved (Figure 1).
+Abstract-only, posters, duplicate information, comments and conference papers were excluded.
+All data acquired were discussed later between the authors, and any disagreements were resolved (Figure 1).

 GUIDELINE RECOMMENDATIONS ON GLUCOSE CONTROL

 Several different guidelines recommend certain parameters for glycemic control, with slight differences between the reference values, but a common denominator is the minimization of TGC.
-In 2011, the American College of Physicians, recommended the use of a moderate range of 140 to 200 mg/dL and did not recommended TGC of 80 to 110 mg/dL, in order to avoid hypoglycemia and glucose variability (similar to the conclusive results from NICE-SUGAR)[17].
-The following year the American Diabetes Association, recommended a very similar glycemic control, ranging from 140 to 180 mg/dL[18].
-These recommendations are consistent with current critical care guidelines that support the use of insulin infusions in values that exceed 150 mg/dL with the aim of maintaining a glycemia of 180 mg/dL, in an attempt to avoid hypoglycemic episodes[19,20].
-The Society of Critical Care Medicine guidelines recommended to keep a BG between 150 to 180 mg/dL[19].
+In 2011, the American College of Physicians recommended the use of the moderate range of 140-200 mg/dL and did not recommended TGC of 80-110 mg/dL, in order to avoid hypoglycemia and glucose variability (similar to the conclusive results from NICE-SUGAR)[17].
+The following year, the American Diabetes Association recommended a very similar glycemic control, ranging from 140-180 mg/dL[18].
+These recommendations are consistent with current critical care guidelines that support the use of insulin infusions in values that exceed 150 mg/dL, with the aim of maintaining a glycemia of 180 mg/dL in an attempt to avoid hypoglycemic episodes[19,20].
+The Society of Critical Care Medicine guidelines recommended to keep a BG between 150 mg/dL and 180 mg/dL[19].

-Despite of these recommendations, some studies have reported results that have different outcomes.
-For example, the COIITSS study investigators ran a multicenter randomized clinical trial involving 509 adult patients with septic shock, revealing no significant mortality difference in patients with a target BG of 80 to 110 mg/dL as compared to those with a target BG of 150 mg/dL[21].
+Despite these recommendations, some studies have reported results that have different outcomes.
+For example, the COIITSS study investigators ran a multicenter randomized clinical trial involving 509 adult patients with septic shock, revealing no significant mortality difference in patients with a target BG of 80-110 mg/dL compared to those with a target BG of 150 mg/dL[21].

-In many studies, pre-existing DM, has remained a significant cause for bias in terms of glucose management, as prior studies have shown variability in the response to therapy and different mortality from other patients in the ICU[10].
-These diabetic patients can develop resistance to glucose fluctuations, , and can actually benefit from higher BG ranges, avoiding BG variability and hypoglycemic episodes.
-Marik et al[22] suggested the necessary target BG ranges based on the HbA1c (160-220 mg/dL in patients with HbA1c above 7%, and 140-200 mg/dL in patients with HbA1c below 7%).
-Table 1 depicts some of these guidelines and recommendations for critically ill patients.
+In many studies, preexisting diabetes mellitus has remained a significant cause for bias in terms of glucose management, as prior studies have shown variability in the response to therapy and different mortality from other patients in the ICU[10].
+These diabetic patients can develop resistance to glucose fluctuations and can actually benefit from higher BG ranges, avoiding BG variability and hypoglycemic episodes.
+Marik et al[22] suggested the necessary target BG ranges based on the hemoglobin A1c (referred to commonly as HbA1c; 160-220 mg/dL in patients with HbA1c > 7%, and 140-200 mg/dL in patients with HbA1c < 7%).
+Table 1 summarizes some of these guidelines and recommendations for critically ill patients.

 INSULIN THERAPY IN CRITICALLY ILL PATIENTS AND NEWER TECHNOLOGIES FOR BG MONITORING